ICT Together: New organization’s mission to thank frontline workers

 “My family is in the basement until I can go take a shower, put my dirty clothes in the laundry, clean everything, disinfect my way in the house and everything I touch,” said Schuster.
 “Then I can say hi to everybody.
 Better safe than sorry.”

-Doctor Thomas Higgins sees this organization providing a way to give back to the team he works with every day in the Ascension Via Christi Emergency Room.
+Dr. Thomas Higgins, a physician with Ascension Via Christi Emergency Department says he sees this organization providing a way to give back to the team he works with every day in the emergency room, sharing that this is a difficult time for workers.

+“It takes it toll on a day to day basis, I think just worrying about a lot of extra things,” like the decontamination process, following new procedures, and the fear of the unknown said Higgins

 Dr. Dart hopes the organization will help the community for a long time to come, beyond the COVID-19 pandemic, creating a “network for future issues that might arise.”
 He hopes it will continue to grow to help those in need.